UWO-CS346-Fall-25/cs346f25-bakery-website/docs/README.md

 - Added logging
 - Implemented rendering to user friendly error page
 - Fixed issue in which recipe of the day would reset along with server, information is now stored in a json
+- Added error message on login screen if incorrect credentials were entered
+- Added validation along with error messages to registration screen to ensure passwords match and are at least 8 characters long

 ## Overview